Stone space: Examples

 Important examples of Stone spaces include finite discrete spaces, the Cantor set and the space $\Z_p$ of $p$-adic integers, where $p$ is any prime number.
-Generalizing these examples, any product of finite discrete spaces is a Stone space, and the topological space underlying any profinite group is a Stone space.
+Generalizing these examples, any product of arbitrarily many finite discrete spaces is a Stone space, and the topological space underlying any profinite group is a Stone space.
 The Stone–Čech compactification of the natural numbers with the discrete topology, or indeed of any discrete space, is a Stone space.